Drawing from sport psychology research on parenting, here are five ways you can support your children in sport.

 Some children may want to excel and reach high levels of sport.
 Others may simply wish to experience the joy of participating without aspirations of reaching a high level.

 You should support the goals your children have picked rather than trying to impose your own goals.
 And remember, your children’s goals may change as they progress through their sports.
 It’s important to check-in with them as they age to ensure you’re providing the necessary support.

 5. Behave how children want you to behave before, during, and after competitions.

 Several studies have involved asking children what they want from their parents before, during, and after competitions.

-Before competitions children want parents to help to help them relax and make sure they arrive on time.
+Before competitions, children want parents to help them relax and make sure they arrive on time.

 After competitions, children do want positive yet honest feedback, but parents should be careful to read their children’s mood before discussing performances.

 Let the coach take care of the technical and tactical advice and focus your feedback on the effort and attitude of your child.